DaCruzEmanuel/SQL_Analysis_Luxury-Watch-materials/README.md

-# Luxury Watches SQL Analysis Project
+# Luxury watch materials SQL Analysis Project

 This project demonstrates my proficiency with SQL, showcasing some of the most common SQL statements used in data analysis.
 I used a fictitious dataset gathered from Kaggle, focusing on luxury watches.
 The purpose of this project is to explore the dataset through a series of analytical questions, providing insights into the data.